 But that would mean photos of your home would be taken in late winter or early spring.
 We all know that means in New England: gray skies, muddy yards, and drab trees.

 When people are looking to buy a home, it is no surprise that they begin their search online.
 And what draws them into specific homes?

 Professional photos are your home’s first impression for potential buyers, so it is important to do them right.
 For reasons why we always use a professional photographer, read this post.

 When should listing photos be taken?

-Now, let’s take it one step further.
-The photos that are most attractive are ones that are taken on bright, sunny days, with trees full of leaves.
+Listing photos that are most attractive are ones that are taken on beautiful days, with trees full of leaves.
 If you wait until the snow melts to get your photos taken, your property will look bare and obsolete.
 No matter how great a property is, it tends to look dull between winter and spring.

 Schedule your photos – both interior and exterior – when you know lighting is best for your property.
-If it rains or is overcast on the day you scheduled, you can reschedule.
 Remember, you want your home looking its best in the photos, and natural light is one way to make that happen.